Population and Geography based on 2020 Census Redistricting Data File

 Jacob Balyeat

 This map has only one positive feature, allowing for two reservations to be included within the western district.
+However, that is outweighed because it violates the compact and contiguous tests with the partisan half taken from Flathead County, placing Kalispell in the eastern district.

 Nancy Mehaffie